 You should list here the sources of information used to assess the impact of the relevant policy or practice.
 This can include local sources such as reports, information and data, relevant partners' information, data and reports, other Council's relevant information, data and reports, national information, research outcomes, data profiles and any other evidence which has led to the development of this policy.
-You may wish to refer to Appendix 1 for reference when gathering information relating to Equality Monitoring Data,
+You may wish to refer to Appendix 1 for reference when gathering information relating to Equality Monitoring Data.

-Information/Evidence Gained and Used to Shape this Policy or Practice List Details, Source and Date (continue on a separate sheet if necessary - tick to indicate this has been done □ Community consultation/involvement outcomes from earlier contacts - this usually includes formally arranged contact with individuals or community, voluntary sector and other relevant interest groups No community consultation carried out.
-Employee involvement/consultation feedback (e.g. survey, focus groups) Regular feedback via officers involved in the provision of national assistance funerals, which often includes sensitive and close dialogue with friends and relatives of the deceased.
-Research and information list main sources Birrell Report - Funeral Poverty in Scotland, 2016 - Highlights concerns around rising funeral costs and the impacts on low-income families Officer knowledge and experience Procedures are implemented by competent trained officers from the Environmental Health team.
-Equality monitoring data None Service user feedback (including customer contact, services and complaints) Is there any feedback we have received from customers - Notes of thanks or feedback via officers Partner feedback None.
-Regular and ongoing dialogue with contracted funeral directors Other - this may be information gathered in another Council area, nationally or in partner organisations which is considered to have relevance N/A
+Information/Evidence gained and used to shape this policy or practice List details, source and date (continue on a separate sheet if necessary - tick to indicate this has been done □) Community consultation/involvement outcomes from earlier contacts - this usually includes formally arranged contact with individuals or community, voluntary sector and other relevant interest groups Data from 2022 Biannual Survey of parents/carers used to inform the contents of the Strategy.
+Consultation with Parent Council Forum, including bespoke Parent Council Survey on the proposed aims and outcomes of the Strategy, and attendance at Parent Council Forum meetings.
+Employee involvement/consultation feedback (eg survey, focus groups) Headteachers from across the Local Authority have been consulted with in relation to the content of the Strategy.
+Research and information list main sources Education (Scotland) Act 2016 Scottish Schools (Parental Involvement) Act 2006 The National Improvement Framework Learning Together, the National Action Plan for Scotland (2023 to 2026) The Family Learning Framework (2021) Officer knowledge and experience Equality monitoring data Service user feedback (including customer contact, services and complaints) Parent Council Forum survey on the Strategy in 2023 Biannual Parent Survey (2022) Partner feedback Other - this may be information gathered in another Council area, nationally or in partner organisations which is considered to have relevance The Tayside Strategy for Parents (2019 to 2024)